zenzen-sol/zephyr/README.md

 ![zephyr-preview-vertical-dark.png](/.eraser/oRI3IcQibkaiElPYiQDX___knmznxcVUle1acNTsBPNYFQoztI3___0TyjJ56PsmtrAZEZnwo_M.png "zephyr-preview-vertical-dark.png")

-Zephyr is an opinionated starter kit for web3 frontends.
+#### Zephyr is an opinionated starter kit for web3 frontends.
+Made with 🖤 in Kyoto, Japan by [﻿Sol Irvine](https://www.zenzen.io/sol)

+---

 ### What it does
 Zephyr is a useful starting point for web3 developers who are building frontend web apps that interact with on-chain services.